sorinboia/nginx-experience-aws/guide/6controller.md

 We are interested in "main" and "app2" and their DNS names are `arcadia-main` and `arcadia-app2`.

-15. Create workloads:
+15. Create the workloads:
 ##### "N" -> "Services" -> "APIs" -> "Workload Groups" -> "Create a Workload Group"
 Create the configuration of each of the workloads:

 > Name: arcadia-app2
 > Click Save

-Add workload:
+Add a Workload:
 > First input: arcadia-app2
 > Port: 80

-Repeat the steps above for "arcadia-main".
+Repeat the steps above for `arcadia-main`.

-16.
+16. Add a Published API:

-Return to "N" -> "Services"-> "APIs" -> "API Definitions" -> "Pen" Icon -> "Add a published API"
+Return to "N" -> "Services"-> "APIs" -> "API Definitions" -> "Arcadia API" -> "Pen" Icon -> "Add a Published API":

 > Published API Name: arcadia-pub-api
 > Environment: prod
 > Application: arcadia-api
-> Gateways: api.arcadia.sorinb.cloud
+> Gateways: api.arcadia.aws.cloud
-> Save
+Save

-> Add a route
+17. Click on 'Add a route':

 > All URLs that start with /api assign work load "arcadia-app2".
 > All URLs that start with /trading assign work load "arcadia-main".
 > After adding each route click Save.